Asnivor/MedLaunch-www/pages/01.home/default.md

 **MedLaunch** is a .NET (Windows only) front-end for the excellent [Mednafen](http://mednafen.fobby.net/) multi-system emulator.

-!
-Please Note: You should consider this software beta.

 ### Features
 * Responsive GUI that allows for a wide range of monitor resolutions
 * No installation required